imqueue/imqueue.com/_includes/api/misc.md

   output log.

 `@profile()` decorator utilizes configured logger for @imqueue, so there is no need in any additional configuration actions for that purpose.
-Also this decorator can be used within any class method, not specially on a service class (means it is possible to use it anywhere else), like:
+Also, this decorator can be used within any class method, not specially on a service class (meaning it is possible to be used anywhere else), like:

 ~~~typescript
 import { profile } from '@imqueue/core';